expressjs/expressjs.com/4x/en/api/res-links.md

-Joins the given `links` to populate the "Link" response header field.
+Joins the `links` provided as properties of the parameter to populate the response's `Link` HTTP header field.

 ```js
 res.links({